Editor’s Note: This post has been updated with new content, links, and best practices to help you engage your audience.

 29) Use Social Proof In Your Ads

 What does including social proof in your ads actually mean?

-You can secure likes organically and then promote your post, so those viewing your ad can see that others have alreaady given it a thumbs up.
+You can secure likes organically and then promote your post, so those viewing your ad can see that others already gave it a thumbs up.

 30) Don’t Use Too Much Jargon

 Not everyone will catch on or appreciate the jargon or industry lingo you use.
 In fact, some viewers may feel dumb that they don’t get it and be turned off.